Agent Skill

 Key stripping (YAML and Plain)

-Remove recognized suffix from key.
+Remove recognized formatting suffix from key.
 Longest match first, exact lowercase or uppercase only:

 1. _epoch_ms, _epoch_s, _epoch_ns